 participation – This corresponds with the statement, “You

-being respected for his office as leader and servant of the Church.
+being respected for his leadership in the Church.
 The one

-who performs the will of God receives the blessing of it from the hand of
+who serves the saints receives a blessing from the recipients of his ministry.

-Himself.
-People are not serving the Lord, and thus do not appreciate those
+services, it is a symptom of an unhealthy church.
+The people not serving the Lord, and thus do not appreciate

-faithful to Christ.
-God has set up His kingdom in such a way that those who
+what the pastor does for them, and for this reason he is not rewarded for his faithfulness.
+God has set up His kingdom in such a way that

-congregation, then most likely there are people in the assembly who are
+congregation, most likely their are people in the assembly who are

-the pastor from what is due him.
+disturbing the saints.
 “Consider what I say, for the Lord will

 give you understanding in everything.”